smithgeoffrey/go-coop/README.md

     - play with continuously building/testing the app

     DATABASE
-    - use GORM and keep a small database
+    - run postgres
-    - try sqlite, mongo, mysql and postgres
+    - use GORM to interact with it

     UI
     - keep UI as a top-level package